Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 The etymology of “universe” is “turned into one.”

-The universe is not an infinite number of unique and everchanging things.
+The universe is not an infinite number of unique things.
 It is all things turned into one.

-As every thing is the universe, no thing can be described except with one (uni) verse: it is what it is whatever it is.
+As these illusions are everchanging, they cannot be described to reveal their reality; except with one (uni) verse: it is what it is whatever it is.

 Kotodama 59